Skip to content

 Documentation submitted to the Center for Disability & Access (CDA) must indicate that a specific condition exists and that the condition substantially limits one or more major life activity (e.g. walking, seeing, speaking, hearing, breathing, learning, etc.).
 A diagnosis of a condition alone does not automatically qualify a student for accommodations under the Americans with Disabilities Act (ADA).
 The documentation should demonstrate that the condition rises to the level of a disability.

-At minimum, documentation should include the following components:
+Documentation should include the following components:

 1. Format